NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

   > dg_mosaic 12FEB16101327*TIF --output-prefix 12FEB16101327

 and analogously for the second set.
 See :numref:`dg_mosaic` for more details.
-The ``stereo`` program can use either the original or the mosaicked images.
+The ``parallel_stereo`` program can use either the original or the mosaicked images.
 This sample data only contains two image files so we do not need to use the ``dg_mosaic`` tool.

 Since we are ingesting these images raw, it is strongly recommended that you use affine epipolar alignment to reduce the search range.
-The ``stereo`` command and a rendering of the results are shown below.
+The ``parallel_stereo`` command and a rendering of the results are shown below.

 ::

-    stereo -t dg --subpixel-mode 1 --alignment-method affineepipolar \
+    parallel_stereo -t dg --subpixel-mode 1               \
+      --alignment-method affineepipolar                   \
       12FEB16101327.r50.tif 12FEB16101426.r50.tif         \
       12FEB16101327.r50.xml 12FEB16101426.r50.xml dg/out

 As in :numref:`moc_tutorial`, one can experiment with various tradeoffs of quality versus run time by using various stereo